phetsims/phet-info/doc/core-description-quickstart-guide.md

 ```

 This is useful for fast‑changing values (like a numeric readout).
 You only want the most recent value from that
-source, but you don’t want it to cancel other important messages (like other UI responses).
+source, but you don’t want it to be canceled by other important messages (like other UI responses).

 #### 4) Self‑interrupting + interruptible